 Rove beetles have elongate bodies with short wing-cases that leave most of the abdominal segments uncovered.
-They are 2-30mm (up to 1¼in) long and most are black or brown in colour, but some have red wing-cases and markings.
-The matt black devil’s coach horse (Ocypus olens) is Britain's largest rove beetle and is often found in gardens under logs or pots.
-A smaller species, Atheta coriaria, is bred and supplied as a biological control for fungus gnat larvae in glasshouses.
+They are 2-30mm long and most are black or brown in colour, but some have red wing-cases and markings.
+At 20–30mm the matt black devil’s coach horse (Ocypus olens) is Britain's largest rove beetle and is often found in gardens under logs or pots.
+A smaller species (3-4mm), Atheta coriaria, is sometimes supplied as a biological control agent for fungus gnat larvae, glasshouse red spider mite and aphids in glasshouses.

 Ground beetles are 2-25mm (up to 1in) long many are black but some are brown, green or blue, often with a metallic sheen.
 Most feed at ground level, but some will climb plants to feed on aphids and small caterpillars.
-One common garden species, the violet ground beetle (Carabus violaceus), has metallic-purple edges to the wing-cases and thorax.
-Being one of the bigger carabids, 20-25mm long, it will feed on larger garden pests, such as slugs, leatherjackets and cutworms.
-Its long legs and powerful jaws which mark it out as an active predator.
+One species often found in gardens, the violet ground beetle (Carabus violaceus), has metallic-purple edges to the wing-cases and thorax.
+Being one of the bigger carabids, 20-25mm long, it will feed on some of the larger garden invertebrates, including slugs, leatherjackets, cutworms and other caterpillars.
+Its long legs and powerful jaws mark it out as an active predator.